 A former lover may claim to be plagued by feelings of guilt that continually prompt him to tell about the affair.
 In some cases these feelings of guilt may be genuine, or they may simply be the excuse offered by people who enjoy the sense of power that their secret knowledge gives them.
 Some may even threaten exposure out of pure anger over the way an affair ended and a desire for revenge.

-Classic blackmail involving large or repeated demands for money may be relatively uncommon, but it is also not an unheard-of phenomenon.
+When an extramarital affair turns into blackmail is common by itself, but even more so when it involves celebrities.
+Seeing large or repeated demands for money may be relatively uncommon, but it is also not an unheard-of phenomenon.
 In 2009, late-night host David Letterman became perhaps the most famous apparent victim of infidelity-related blackmail when he revealed that a man had demanded $2 million to keep him from publishing a screenplay and book detailing Letterman’s affairs with female employees.